satvik5/ResonateAssessment/README.md

 > :warning: **Make sure that you are currently at master branch**: Unfortunately,I couldn't merge main and master due to their different commit histories!

 You can also access my pen at https://codepen.io/satvik5/pen/poPLLEY?editors=0010 which is 'forked' from https://codepen.io/resonatetest/pen/qwGwqj
-To generate random code of 9 digits, I just use Random function of Math library, that generates no. from 1-999999999.
+To generate random code of 9 digits, I used Random() function of Math library, that generates no. from 1-999999999.
 From this, we had to retrieve following values -

 - Store ID (Max 3 digits)
 - Transaction ID (Max 5 digits)